 The coconut and macadamia nuts add a really nice texture and a beautiful presentation on the top of this dessert.

 No-Bake Hawaiian Dream Cups are a great dessert to make ahead.

 You can add everything except for the Reddi Whip and the toasted coconut and macadamia nuts.

-The reason for this is because the Reddi Whip has a tendency to lose its shape after a short amount of time.
+The reason for this is that the Reddi Whip has a tendency to lose its shape after a short amount of time.

 You can certainly skip the Reddi Whip and make the entire dessert ahead of time if desired.

 You can also make this dessert in a 9X13-inch baking dish.

 Pin this No-Bake Hawaiian Dream Cups to your favorite Hawaiian Desserts board or your No-Bake Desserts board.

 - 1 tsp salt